 A. Jesus' teaching on prayer starts with focusing on who God is-our Father in heaven.
 Foundational to a strong prayer life is a right view of God as our Father.
-In his book, The Knowledge of the Holy, A. W. Tozer declared that a low view of God has been the biggest problem in the Church in every generation.
+In his book The Knowledge of the Holy, A. W. Tozer declared that a low view of God has been the biggest problem in the Church in every generation.
 As we pray, we must intentionally take time to recall who He is according to His Word.

-9"Our Father in heaven, hallowed be Your name."
+"Our Father in heaven, hallowed be Your name."
 (Mt.
 6:9)

 - B. In the time of Jesus, the Jewish people saw God as transcendent creator and King.
 They trembled before His great power.
 Jesus taught them that God their creator was also their Father.
 "In heaven" points to the Father's powerful transcendence.
-Jesus combined these two truths about the Lord-He is both powerful and personal.
-He connected God's fatherly love with His heavenly power, His transcendence with His tenderness, and His exalted place in glory with His bowing down so low. - C. As our heavenly Father, He is deeply personal, yet terrifying in His majesty.
-He is a Father who longs for a relationship of deep partnership with us in which He trains (disciplines), provides for, protects, and directs us with tenderness.
+Jesus combined these two ideas about God-He is both powerful and personal.
+He contrasted God's fatherly love with His heavenly power, His transcendence with His tenderness, and His exalted place in glory with His bowing down so low. - C. God is a Father who longs for a relationship of deep partnership with us in which He trains (disciplines), provides for, protects, and directs us with tenderness.
+God is deeply personal, yet terrifying in His majesty.
 We are to draw near to His tender heart with confidence, love, and humility.
-In relating to His children, He expresses the fullness of ideal fatherhood.
-Some neglect this revelation and depersonalize God, presenting Him as majestic, but distant and harsh. - D. We will understand more about the glory of our Father, as we see glimpses of His transcendence. - E. We are awed by seeing such a glorious Father who longs for relationship with weak people like us. - F. Our: He is not only my Father; He is our Father.
-Our prayer requests are tempered with the reality of who we are to God as one family.
-We are to have an inclusive attitude as we pray for the Father's blessing on others in the larger family of believers and not for ourselves only.
+He expresses the glory of the full meaning of fatherhood.
+Some neglect this revelation and depersonalize God, presenting Him as majestic, but distant, cool, and even harsh. - D. We are awed by our Father in heaven, who longs for relationship with people like us.
+We will know the truth about Him as our Father much more as we see glimpses of His transcendence. - E. In Mere Christianity, C. S. Lewis wrote of God as being "beyond personality." - F. Our: He is not only my Father, He is our Father.
+Our prayer requests are tempered with the reality of who we are to God as one family; they become inclusive as we pray for the whole family of believers and not for ourselves only.